FeralAI/projectz/README.md

 * Clone repo somewhere.
 * Extract the original source archive (`source.7z md5: 4871f9fce7ae06d14aedbb33a88b18a8`) to the Source folder.
 The folder should contain a ProjectZ folder.
-* Building from Visual Studio 2022 will copy assets from the Source folder to the Content and Data folders automatically.
+* Run Publish on ProjectZ in from Visual Studio, or run `dotnet publish -c Release -p:"PublishProfile=FolderProfile"` from the command line, to run a release build and output a full package to the `Publish` folder.